josueCarvajal/nfsMetrics/readme.txt

-must be executed with cron
+# nfsMetrics - Read / Write speed assestment tool

-this one will write and delete test files time ./nfs.sh /opt/mnt/135-144
+Simple script that will write 1,000 files in your disk and then delete it.
+Will show an output file in comma separated format

+Usage: time ./nfs.sh /opt/mnt/